K. K. Yeo

-K. K. Yeo or YEO Khiok-Khng (杨克勤 (楊克勤, Yang Keqin), born 1960), is a Malaysian-born Chinese American scholar of the New Testament.
-He is known for his work in cross-cultural hermeneutics and global theologies.
+K. K. Yeo or YEO Khiok-Khng (杨克勤 (楊克勤, Yang Keqin), born 1960), is a Malaysian-born U.S. Chinese scholar of the New Testament.
+He is known for his work in cross-cultural hermeneutics, public and global theologies.

 Biography

-An ethnic Chinese, Yeo was born and raised in a small coastal village called Kampong Teriso in Borneo Sarawak (three years before Sarawak joined the federation of Malaysia on 16 September 1963).
-He identifies his background as “a diasporic Chinese, a hybrid Chinese Christian identity” in multi-cultural Malaysia that shapes his interests in the critical engagement between the Bible and cultures.
+Yeo was born and raised in a small coastal village called Kampong Teriso in Borneo Sarawak (three years before Sarawak joined the federation of Malaysia on 16 September 1963).
+He is married to Kungsiu.
+He identifies his background as “a diasporic Chinese, a hybrid Christian Chinese identity” in multi-cultural Malaysia that shapes his interests in the critical engagement between the Bible and cultures.